Craig-Ryan/get-fed-MS3/README.md

 - The user's name is housed in a container displaying the user's name followed by profile.
 - Each of the user's personal recipes are stored in a card displayed in a grid.
+- An option to add a recipe.

+### Elements on the My View Pages

+- A stored recipe can be viewed here by anybody.
+- The recipe's name and username of it's creator lie on the top of the page.
+- The recipe's image is sat next to it's description and time.
+- The recipe instructions and methods sit below the image.
+- Only the owner of the recipe or admin can make changes to the recipe.
+- Buttons for edit and delete appear for the recipe author and admin.
+- A home button is displayed below the recipe.

+### Elements on the Add Recipe Pages

+- A form prompting the user to input the repcipe name, instruction, time, ingredients, method and an image url.
-- Buttons with the option to delete or edit a recipe sit below the recipe cards.
+- Buttons with the option to cancel or submit a recipe sit below the form.

 ### Elements on the 'Resources' page: